 - As you heal, your results will be more and more revealed.
-The swelling and bruising will go down and you will be left with a well rested, revitalized and more youthful appearance.
+The swelling and bruising will go down and you will be left with a well-rested, revitalized, and more youthful appearance.

 Following the procedure, during your recovery, it will be important to follow your Plastic Surgeon’s instructions and restrictions for optimal healing.
-It may take several months for incision line to fully mature and swelling to completely go down.
+It may take several months for the incision line to fully mature and for swelling to completely go down.
 You will need to continually be aware of staying protected from the sun.
 If you experience any shortness of breath or chest pain, seek medical attention immediately.

 The Mini Facelift